 This Juno-106 is fully functional and in good condition.
 This unit has been recently serviced and all of the original voice chips have been replaced with the Analogue Rennaissance AR80017A Voice IC.
+It also has had the 2 prong IEC replaced with the more common 3 prong inlet.

 The Juno 106 was one of the most successful keyboards of its time, and is still used often today, because of its easy to program interface, midi features, and analog sound.